South Carolina Education Association

-The South Carolina Education Association (SCEA) is a public education advocacy organization in the U.S. state of South Carolina, representing both teachers and educational support professionals.
+The South Carolina Education Association (The SCEA) is a public education advocacy organization in the U.S. state of South Carolina, representing both teachers and educational support professionals.

+Organization and functions

 It has local affiliates in each of the state's 81 public school districts.
-It is the state affiliate of the National Education Association.
+As the state affiliate of the National Education Association--the largest labor union in the United States-- The SCEA is the only union for educators and public school employees in South Carolina.